₹198.00

 Assignment Set – 1

-- Prepare Income Statement for Year ended 31st Dec 2023 from the below information as per schedule III of companies Act 2013.
+- Prepare Income Statement for the year ended 31st Dec 2024 from the following as per schedule III of companies Act 2013:

 Ans 1.

-Financial statement analysis is a systematic process of examining a company’s financial data to evaluate its performance, profitability, and financial health.
-The analysis helps various stakeholders such as investors, creditors, management, and regulators make informed decisions.
+Financial Statement Analysis is the process of examining a company’s financial statements to evaluate its performance, profitability, and financial health.
+It helps in understanding how efficiently a business operates by analyzing key components such as the Balance Sheet, Income Statement, and Cash Flow Statement.

 Its Half solved only